nynymike/otto/minutes/002-otto_minutes-4-15-15.md

 ## Documentation format

 Mike forgot to mention this, but he would like to suggest using Mkdocs for the documentation output of the WG.
 See http://www.mkdocs.org for more info.
 This would enable the group to leverage Github markdown formatting, but would provide a nice way to publish the site as formatted HTML.
-An inital mkdocs site has already been checked in under the 'docs' folder in github.
+An inital mkdocs site has already been checked in under the [docs](../docs) folder in github.

 ## Gotomeeting